 - flora and fauna surveys on private property and parklands at Kinglake

 - Northern Pacific seastar survey at St Kilda

 - waterway health survey on the Darebin Creek

 |Certificate III in Natural Area Restoration|

-Melbourne Polytechnic's Certificate III in Natural Area Restoration provides a starting point into a career in natural resource management with a focus on restoring degraded natural areas.
-If you're interested in preservation of beautiful natural areas, conservation and land management, this is the course for you.
+Our Certificate III in Natural Area Restoration provides a starting point into a career in natural resource management, with a focus on restoring degraded natural areas.
+If you are interested in the preservation of beautiful natural areas, conservation and land management – this is the course for you.

 |Conduct and Apply Bushfire Attack Level (BAL) Assessment|